Getting an auto loan after bankruptcy… up for a challenge?

 A discharge of bankruptcy takes a jackhammer to your credit rating.
 Having had your bankruptcy discharged wipes away a portion of your debt, but also schedules payments to repay, to some extent, all of the people to whom you owe money.
 These credit accounts stay on your credit report for seven years, and your credit scores will reflect that.
 Trying to get an auto loan after bankruptcy is next to impossible since you are in a legally defined position of having a tight budget.
 Lenders have to have confidence in your ability to pay off an auto loan, and a discharge of bankruptcy is a sign that you may not be able to do that.

-Getting an auto loan after bankruptcy is a matter of being able to afford it.
-This involves making your financial status known to a court appointed trustee as well as a lender.
+Getting a car loan after bankruptcy is a matter of being able to afford it.
+This involves making your financial status known to a court-appointed trustee as well as a lender.
 The trustee is appointed to make sure that you’re making your scheduled payments to your bill holders before you start pouring money into a high-end purchase.
 The terms of your bankruptcy settlement demand that you make all of your financial activities known to the trustee, any changes to your current income, and any new lines of credit you’re attempting to open.

 The trustee has a certain amount of latitude in determining your spending habits.
 This means that they can set limits on what you pay per month on an auto loan.
 This means that your budget for cars will be extremely tight and under strict scrutiny.
 Your repayment of creditors will be the priority after your basic living expenses (food, clothing, shelter, medicine, etc.) are taken care of.
 You will have the responsibility of reporting any changes in your finances, and income, to your trustee and he, or she, will make the final determination if you’re in the right place to get an auto loan.